btm/feedback/README.markdown

 Before you Ask
 --------------
 Looked at the [closed issues (aka questions)](https://github.com/sethvargo/feedback/issues?sort=created&direction=desc&state=closed&page=1) and see if it's been asked before.
-If it has, feel free to ask again, but I'll probably give you a Smart Ass response.
+If it has, feel free to ask again, but I'll probably give you a creative response.

 You Closed my Issue!...
-Dick
+Man!
 ---------------------------
 I have OCD.
 I can't stand to have open issues on projects.
 It's drives me insane if the number next to issues > 0.
 For that reason, you can also rest assured that I *will* respond in a timely manner...